MathOnco/IMAT/README.md

 Summary: An overview of the motivation and process for generating virtual patient cohorts, with included explanation and examples from the Evolutionary Tumor Board at Moffitt Cancer Center.
 Presented by Mark Robertson-Tessi.

+### 6. Clustering & visualization of high-dimensional data
+Summary: An overview of the motivation and process for visualization of high-dimensional data using techniques like UMAP, t-SNE, and PCA.
+Presented by Sandhya Prabhakaran.